-- The Company has been conducting an evaluation of the effectiveness of the Board of Directors annually since fiscal 2015. - Concerning the effectiveness of the Board of Directors for fiscal 2017, the Company conducted a questionnaire for Directors and Audit & Supervisory Board Members and based on a summary of the results, discussion and evaluation were held at the Board of Directors meetings.
-The results of the evaluation are described below. - (1) The Board of Directors meetings include two Outside Directors and two Outside Audit & Supervisory Board Members, thereby collectively possessing diverse knowledge, experience and capabilities.
-Through active discussions among Directors and Audit & Supervisory Board Members, the Board of Directors has been fully functioning both in decision making and supervision, thereby ensuring the effectiveness of the Board of Directors as a whole. - (2) At the same time, in order to address the following issues and make improvements, the Board of Directors shall be required to further devise new ideas regarding information provision from the executives. - a.
-Continue to consider the Company's form of business with a long-term perspective. - b.
+- The Bank has been conducting an evaluation of the effectiveness of the Board of Directors annually since fiscal 2015. - · Concerning the effectiveness of the Board of Directors for fiscal 2018, the Bank conducted a questionnaire for Directors and Audit & Supervisory Board Members and based on a summary of the results, discussion and evaluation occurred at the Board of Directors meetings.
+The results of the evaluation are described below. - (1) The Board of Directors meetings include Outside Directors, thereby collectively possessing diverse knowledge, experience and capabilities.
+Through active discussions among Directors and Audit & Supervisory Board Members, the Board of Directors has been fully functioning both in decision making and supervision, thereby ensuring the effectiveness of the Board of Directors as a whole. - (2) At the same time, in order to address the following issues and make improvements, the Board of Directors is required to further devise new ideas regarding the provision of information from the executives. - a.
+Continue to consider the Bank's form of business and business strategies, etc., with a long-term perspective. - b.
 Enrich the deliberation based on the content, status and position of the item on the meeting agenda.